bevyengine/bevy-website/release-content/0.14/release-notes/13123_Implement_a_SystemBuilder_for_building_SystemParams.md

     .param::<MyParam>()
     // Finish it all up with a call `.build` .build(my_system);
-// The parameters the builder is initialised with will appear first in the arguments. let system = SystemBuilder::<(Res<R>, Query<&A>)>::new(&mut world)
+// The parameters the builder is initialized with will appear first in the arguments. let system = SystemBuilder::<(Res<R>, Query<&A>)>::new(&mut world)
     .param::<MyParam>()
     .build(my_system);